 Small electricals recycling

-You can now recycle your unwanted small electricals at new recycling banks across the borough.
+You can also recycle your small electricals at new recycling banks across the borough.

 What you can recycle